maddy501/Machine-Learning/README.md

 - Implement PCA on the dataset
 - Plot captured variance with respect to increasing latent dimensionality

+=>Book Recommendation Based On Text Classification
+The purpose of this project was the recommendation of a new book to a reader based on the content of the previous book a reader read.
+The whole content of each book was converted into tokens.
+Stop words were removed from the tokens and then the stemming process was implemented on the tokens.
+A tf-idf model (term frequency-inverse document frequency) was then implemented to define the importance of each word depending on how frequent it is in this text and how infrequent it is in all the other documents.
+As a result, a high tf-idf score for a word will indicate that this word is specific to this text.
+Furthermore, Cosine similarity was then implemented to find the pairwise difference between each book from the other book.
+Lastly, the result was visualized using a dendrogram to show the recommended books after reading a specific book.
+The data set used for this project was a list of all books written by Charles Dickens available at Project Gutenberg.

 =>Forcasting temperature based on yearly weather data:
 Environment and its changes are the most complex system.The dataset contains total 10 features.
 Each row contains an hourly record of weather status and the data was recorded for the time period between 2006 and 2016.This project implements Linear Regression to predict temperature and implement Logistic Regresion to predict class label for precipitation type.
 Following steps were performed:
 - Loading the dataset into a pandas dataframe